paul-hammant/tbd/content/alternative-branching-models/index.md

 particular when the numbers of developers goes up.

 One key thing to note, versus Trunk Based Development, teams doing the Mainline branching model, almost never do cherry pick merges for any reason.
-Instead they're doing a "merge everything which isn't merged already" kind of merge.
+Instead they're doing a "merge everything which is not merged already" kind of merge.
 Minimalistically the VCS they are using should have "merge point tracking".
 At the high end, that should include "record only" merges, and normal merges even after that.